Post-Traumatic Stress Disorder and Cannabis

 Between April 1 and July 31, 2017, the Ministry of Veterans Affairs reimbursed 5,190 veterans for medical cannabis.
 The Canadian Forces began to realize that cannabis use was a growing trend and was beneficial in treating symptoms of PTSD in soldiers returning from combat and put a policy in place to reimburse members for medical cannabis medication.

 A retired Lieutenant Colonel in the Canadian Army reported that after two tours in Afghanistan he came home and began having difficulties.
 Retired Lt.
 Col. Robert Martin stated “I came back in February of 2009 and my wife at the time realized that something was drastically wrong, but I wouldn’t listen.
 I’d failed a Canadian Forces physical fitness test for the first time in my 34-year career.
 I felt that my career was over because of that”.

 Martin stated that medical cannabis was crucial to his recovery and “within two days I was off my highly-addictive chemical sleep sedative”.
 His improved sleep patterns helped him return to normal functioning and daily activities as he was finally getting the rest his body and brain needed.

 How Can Apollo Cannabis Clinics Help?

-If you are suffering from symptoms of PTSD and would like to find out more about how cannabis may benefit you, visit apollocannabis.ca and fill out an intake form.
+If you are suffering from symptoms of PTSD and would like to find out more about how cannabis may benefit you, visit apollocannabis.ca and it’s medical cannabis clinic in Toronto and fill out an intake form.
 Once this form has been completed a patient care specialist will call you to schedule an appointment with one of our doctors.
 During this appointment you will discuss your medical history and learn how using cannabis may benefit your condition or symptoms.